XiansAiPlatform/XiansAi.PublicDocs/docs/0-architecture/1-why-xians-platform.md

 To support these capabilities a new type of architecture is needed.
 This is where agentic platform architecture comes into play.

-## Platform Capabilities That Enable Agentic Software

-### Autonomous Process Execution

-The platform provides several technical capabilities that enable AI agents to drive processes autonomously:

-- **Enterprise-Grade Workflow Engine**: Built on [temporal.io](https://temporal.io), providing fault-tolerant, long-running process execution that can operate for months or years
-- **Multi-Agent Systems**: Peer-to-peer agent collaboration where agents coordinate complex tasks through explicit workflows or emergent cooperation
-- **Event-Driven Communication**: Agents communicate through sophisticated event mechanisms (`SendFlowMessage`, `SubscribeFlowMessageHandler`) enabling complex coordination without tight coupling

-### Adaptive Intelligence

-Technical features that support continuous learning and adaptation:

-- **Knowledge Management System**: Dynamic knowledge bases that can be updated without code changes, allowing agents to evolve their behavior through the portal interface
-- **Capabilities Framework**: Extensible tool ecosystem where agents can acquire new abilities through custom capabilities, third-party libraries, or other agents as tools
-- **Flow Types**: Support for both deterministic business processes and non-deterministic conversational flows, enabling different levels of autonomy based on requirements

-### Natural User Interaction
+### Natural User Interaction in Xians

 Platform features that enable human-centric communication:

-- **Multi-Modal Communication**: Native integration with WebSocket, REST APIs, and webhooks for reaching users through their preferred channels
+- **Multi-Channel Communication**: Native integration with WebSocket (Real time), REST APIs (Synchronous and Asynchronous), and webhooks (Listens to events and messages) for reaching users through their preferred channels
-- **Agent Handoffs**: Seamless transfer of conversations between specialized agents (`SendHandoff`) when different expertise is required
+- **Agent Handoffs**: Seamless transfer of conversations between specialized agents when different expertise is required
+- **Agent Hierarchies**: Support for agent hierarchies, where agents can be grouped into teams and sub-teams, and can be assigned to different levels of the hierarchy
-- **Message Threading**: Structured conversation management with support for both text (`SendChat`) and structured data (`SendData`) communication
+- **Sophisticated Message Passing**: Structured conversation management with support for both text (`Chat`) and structured data (`Data`) communication

-### Technical Implementation Details

-The platform architecture supports these capabilities through:

-- **Multi-Tenant Ready**: Built-in isolation and customization per tenant for enterprise deployments
-- **Platform Agnostic**: No vendor lock-in to specific LLMs, providers, or cloud platforms
-- **Built-in Observability**: Comprehensive tracing, logging, and evaluation for monitoring agent behavior
-- **Simplified Deployment**: Container support with standardized interfaces for flexible deployment options

 These technical capabilities work together to enable the fundamental shift from traditional software patterns to autonomous, adaptive, and naturally interactive agentic systems.